Digital PR for B2B services firms

 Source: DemandGen Report, 2023 B2B Buyers Survey.

-Digital PR for B2B services firms is the practice of earning coverage in the publications, podcasts, and industry roundups your buyers actually read.
 Unlike traditional PR, the goal is discoverable mentions — indexable by Google and retrievable by AI answer engines — that feed both organic rankings and LLM citation eligibility.
 The output is not press clippings; it is documented authority.

 Earned Mention Engine